 If you have selected the zoom tool, you can do continuous zooming by clicking and holding in the image rather than just clicking once.
 You can zoom in by Ctrl and the + key at the same time, and zoom out by Ctrl and the - key at the same time.

-To undo, Ctrl Z; to redo, press Ctrl Z again.
+To undo, Ctrl Z; to redo, press Shitt-Ctrl Z again.
 You can also do this on the menu by selecting Edit.
-In Photoshop 2020, you can step back multiple steps.
+You can step back multiple steps.